shahab-sarmashghi/Skmer/README.md

 `-main` option takes as an input distance matrix file for main estimate before subsampling.
 This should be computed using standard `reference` command.  `-sub` is used to specify location of `subsample` directory.
 These options have no default settings.

-Suggested workflow for computing tress with branch support (in progress...).
+Suggested workflow for computing trees with branch support (in progress...).
 -----

 ### 1. Obtained Skmer distance matrices